 No matter how you feel about the pros and cons of marijuana use, Kansas takes a firm stance against all activities related to the drug.
 Here, even possessing small amounts can result in penalties up to 6 months in jail or fines up to $1,000 for a first-time conviction.
 If you stand accused, it is in your best interest to mount a solid criminal defense.

 At Billam & Henderson, LLC Attorneys at Law, we’ve been working for over 30 combined years to help the people of Kansas fight for the best possible outcomes when they face serious drug charges in state and federal court.
-We are proud to redefine the way residents of cities like Olathe deal with the legal system, and our problem-solving focus is rooted in maintaining honest, open dialogues with those who find themselves on the charged with a crime.
+We are proud to redefine the way residents of cities like Olathe deal with the legal system, and our problem-solving focus is rooted in maintaining honest, open dialogues with those who find themselves charged with a crime.

 In Kansas, both recreational and medicinal use of marijuana is illegal.
 The state has some of the harshest penalties in the country for possession, sale, and cultivation of cannabis.

 The penalties for possession of marijuana are harsh.
 Depending on the amount you are caught with, you could be facing a misdemeanor or felony charge.
 For first-time offenders, the court may exercise discretion and sentence you to probation instead of jail time, but a drug offense will still go on your criminal record.
 Those who have a medical marijuana registration card can still experience legal issues and may even face criminal charges.

 The sale or distribution of marijuana is a felony offense in Kansas.
 The penalties become more severe if the transaction took place within 1,000 feet of a school or if you sold to a minor.
 You can be fined up to $500,000 and sentenced to up to 25 years in prison for selling marijuana.